Frequently Asked Questions

 Why are you investing in cycling and walking infrastructure?

-We need to make it easier for people to walk, wheel and cycle particularly for shorter journeys and to connect into the wider transport system.
-In the 2019 Tees Valley Strategic Transport Plan consultation, 70% of respondents regularly walked as part of their journey and 27% regularly cycled.
+In the 2019 Tees Valley Strategic Transport Plan consultation, also showed that 70% of respondents regularly walked as part of their journey and 27% regularly cycled.
 The feedback showed strong support for creating more cycling and walking routes.
 80% of respondents told us that safe cycling and walking routes are a high or very high priority for development and maintenance.

-Cycling offers a low carbon, healthy way to get to work, education and employment,especially for shorter journeys.
-We want to ensure all road users can share the road space safely, for children and parents/carers to walk to school safely and for all of us to be healthier and reduce carbon emissions.
+Cycling offers a low carbon, healthy way to get to work, education and employment, especially for shorter journeys.
+We want to ensure all road users can share the road space safely, for children and parents/carers to walk to school safely, and for all of us to be healthier and reduce carbon emissions.

 How do we ensure our cycle infrastructure meet UK standards?